Current condition: Poor and declining

 The State Wildlife Action Plan describes spring and spring run habitat to be in poor and declining condition and under great threat.
 For this reason, Florida's Wildlife Legacy Initiative is working with the Florida Springs Initiative and many other partners to support conservation efforts within this priority habitat.

 One effort under way is new spring working groups at Volusia Blue Spring and a combined group at Fanning and Manatee springs.
 The new groups join the rank of six previously established and successful working groups supported by the Department of Environmental Protection.
 The working groups provide a forum for a wide array of stakeholders to collaborate on projects that enhance, restore and protect the springs.
 The groups meet quarterly and are open to the public.

-For more information please contact Kevin Kemp or Jessica Graham.
+For more information, please contact Kevin Kemp or Thomas Kuhn.